-She was previously the Arthur F. Thurnau Professor and Associate Professor of Sociology at the University of Michigan.
-Adams graduated from Reed College and did her graduate work in sociology (with a combined minor in history and anthropology) at the University of Wisconsin–Madison.
-She served as 2008-9 President of the Social Science History Association and 2012-13 Chair of the Global and Transnational section of the American Sociological Association.
-At Yale she has chaired the department of Sociology; directed the Division of the Social Sciences; the Fox Fellowship Program; and the International Affairs Council.
-She also served as Deputy Provost for Social Sciences and Faculty Development and Diversity.
+Adams was previously Arthur F. Thurnau Professor and Associate Professor of Sociology at the University of Michigan.
+She graduated from Reed College and did her graduate work at the University of Wisconsin–Madison.
+She served as 2008-9 President of the Social Science History Association and 2012-13 Chair of the ASA’s Global and Transnational Sociology section.
+At Yale she has chaired the sociology department; directed the Division of the Social Sciences; the Fox Fellowship Program, and the International Affairs Council.
+She served as Deputy Provost for Social Sciences and Faculty Development and Diversity.
 Adams currently heads Grace Hopper College and chairs the Council of Heads of College.